HadarPadael/LabWise/README.md

 ---
 ***This app is merely a proof of concept, not a fully functioning app for production.
-It's basic and most needed functionalities work well, but should go through further developement.***
+It's basic and most fundamental functionalities work well, but still require further developement.***

 Good luck!